 When I was in 3rd year, one of my friends explained recursive algorithm to find the nth Fibonacci number.
 He told me: "This is a bad code because a computer would take several years to produce the output for a large value of n" I said: “Really.
 How?”

-I said, “Really.
-How??? ”He said, “Time complexity of this algorithm is an exponential function of n”.
-He immediately explained the idea of time complexity and gave the proof.
-I was amazed and said - “Why did most students write this code during the 1st-year examination?”.
+He said: “Time complexity of this algorithm is an exponential function of n”.
+He immediately explained the idea of time complexity and gave proof.
+I was amazed and asked: “Why did most students write this code during the 1st-year examination?”.

 Overall, algorithms are at the core of most real-life applications.
 Just as rapid innovations are being made in other computer technologies, they are also being made in algorithms.

 Algorithmic logic is part of beautiful natural patterns and real-life activities.
-There is immense satisfaction when we visualize working our way to an understanding of them.
-They are compact and simple pieces of logic work perfectly to perform a single task.
-Here is the best quote from the "father of the analysis of algorithms" Donald Knuth: "People who analyze algorithms have double happiness.
+Sometimes, they are compact and straightforward pieces of logic work perfectly to perform a single task.
+Here is one of the best quotes by Donald Knuth: "People who analyze algorithms have double happiness.
 First of all, they experience the sheer beauty of elegant mathematical patterns that surround elegant computational procedures.
-Then they receive a practical payoff when their theories make it possible to get other jobs done more quickly and economically".
+Then they receive a practical payoff when their theories make it possible to get other jobs done more quickly and economically."